Two Factor Authentication Apps Compared: Which One Is Actually Worth Your Time?

 - App-based 2FA — a time-sensitive code generated by an authenticator app

-App-based 2FA is the real deal.
-SMS codes can be intercepted through SIM-swapping attacks.
+App-based 2FA is a strong option.
+SMS codes can be intercepted through SIM-swapping attacks — where a criminal convinces your carrier to transfer your number to their device.
+It happens more often than you’d expect, and victims rarely see it coming until it’s too late.
 Authenticator apps generate codes locally on your device, which makes them far more secure.

 Here are the key concepts you need to know: